MicrosoftDocs/win32-pr.de-de/desktop-src/medfound/mf-capture-engine-mediasource-config.md

 ## <a name="remarks"></a>Hinweise

-Derzeit wird dieses Attribut ignoriert.
-In Zukunft kann er verwendet werden, um Konfigurationseigenschaften an die Medienquelle zu übergeben.
+Dieses Attribut wird derzeit ignoriert.
+In Zukunft kann es verwendet werden, um Konfigurationseigenschaften an die Medienquelle zu übergeben.

 ## <a name="requirements"></a>Anforderungen